EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 > Modular Sensors uses **STANDBY** sleep mode for the SAMD21.

 The SAMD21 has only two sleep modes, idle and standby, with standby having the most power saving.
-Within the SAMD21 Arduino core and bootloaders, standby mode is refered to as SLEEPDEEP.
+Within the SAMD21 Arduino core and boot loaders, standby mode is referred to as SLEEPDEEP.

 ### SAMD21 Pin Configuration During Sleep<!--! {#sleep_pins_samd21} -->